 So, if you’re still on a 60Hz display and on the fence between 240Hz and 144Hz, we recommend getting a 144Hz gaming monitor and spending the rest on upgrading your PC system.

-In case you don’t need to improve your PC or just want the best motion clarity and responsiveness in competitive games, 240Hz is the way to go.
+In case you don’t need to upgrade your PC or just want the best motion clarity and responsiveness in competitive games, 240Hz is definitely the way to go.

 Additionally, the LG 27GK750F boasts the 1ms Motion Blur Reduction (MBR) technology.
-This feature uses backlight strobing in order to further reduce the perceived motion blur.
+This feature uses backlight strobing to decrease perceived motion blur.

 Note that enabling this feature also lowers the display’s maximum brightness (from 400-nits to ~200-nits) while it’s activated.
 So, use this feature only when playing fast-paced video games.

-However, FreeSync only works within a certain FPS/Hz range which in this case amounts to 48-240Hz.
-Note that you cannot use FreeSync simultaneously as 1ms MBR nor with NVIDIA cards.
+However, FreeSync only works within a specific FPS/Hz range, which in this case, amounts to 48-240Hz.
+Note that you cannot use FreeSync simultaneously with 1ms MBR.

-Other gaming features include customizable crosshairs, picture presets (two FPS, one RTS, and two customizable modes), Black Stabilizer which increases visibility of objects in dark surrounding in video games, and Dynamic Action Sync which causes the monitor to bypass certain image processing for minimal input lag.
+Other gaming features include customizable crosshairs, picture presets (two FPS, one RTS, and two customizable modes), Black Stabilizer, which increases the visibility of objects in dark surrounding in video games, and Dynamic Action Sync which causes the monitor to bypass certain image processing for minimal input lag.

 Design & Connectivity

-Connectivity options are abundant and include a DisplayPort 1.2, two HDMI 2.0, a dual-USB 3.0 hub with fast-charging, and a headphones jack.
+Connectivity options are abundant and include DisplayPort 1.2, two HDMI 2.0 ports, a dual-USB 3.0 hub with fast-charging and a headphone jack.

 Price & Similar Monitors

-All in all, the LG 27GK750F is one of the best monitors for competitive gaming at this price range.
+All in all, the LG 27GK750F is an excellent monitor for competitive gaming, but there are better options available at the same price range.